Vibe Coding is Dead.

 feature-team

-2× executor + code-reviewer + design-reviewer.
-Ship a feature end-to-end.
+ui-prototyper + 2× executor + code-reviewer + design-reviewer.
+Design it, ship it end-to-end.

 review-team